 - Sijin He: Performance Measurement for Corporate Social Responsibility in the Higher Education

-- Obafemi Olekanma (based on University of Strathclyde): Productivity of Knowledge Workers in the Nigerian Finacial Sector
+- Obafemi Olekanma: Productivity of Knowledge Workers in the Nigerian Finacial Sector

-- Nawabhorn Tanboon (based on University of Strathclyde): Performance Management in Thai R&D Organisations
+- Nawabhorn Tanboon: Performance Management in Thai R&D Organisations

-I am Interested in supervising works on the following areas:
+I am Interested in supervising works in the following areas:

 - Application of non-financial measures, including qualitative methods, in performance measurement and management in services

 - Conceptualising productivity and its links with quality in services

 - Effect of culture and ethical/religious systems on management and performance

 - New methods for managing and measuring customer satisfaction